bfontaine/toggle-text/README.md

 dependencies and is dead easy to use.
 This was originally made for a personal project but it might be useful to others.

+Note: this is currently under development, while it works for my needs, it needs more code and tests to be production-ready.

 ## Install